aws/aws-cdk/packages/aws-cdk-docs/src/examples.rst

 ==================================

 Use the |cx-synth-bold| command to create an |CFN| template from the stack in your app.
-You should see output similar to the following for your |dynamodb| table.
+You should see output similar to the following for your |DDB| table.

 .. code-block:: yaml